-Neighbourhood and location The subjects are located within the Clarkston district of Glasgow where surrounding properties are of similar design, vintage and character.
+Neighbourhood and location The subjects are located within the Newton Mearns district of Glasgow where surrounding properties are of similar design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.

-Age 95 years approximately.
+Age 80 years approximately.

-Weather Dry but overcast.
+Weather Overcast and raining.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks have been taken down within recent times.
-There is a single metal flue over the gable elevation.
+There is a single stack over the left hand gable elevation which was seen to be of brick construction rendered externally.

-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space Sloping roofs were visually inspected with the aid of Rooming including roor space binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof was seen to be of pitched, hipped design overlaid with slates secured onto timber sarking boarding.
-Access to the roof space is by way of a fixed stair with the The roof was seen to be of pitched, hipped design overlaid with slates secured onto timber sarking boarding.
-The roof structure over the rear projection was seen to be of mono-pitched design, overlaid with concrete tiles.
-Access to the roof void is by way of a hatch within the dining kitchen.
-This revealed a timber framed roof structure with limited insulation noted at joist level.
+The roof was seen to be of pitched design overlaid with concrete tiles.
+The roof incorporates dormer projections which were seen to be of shallow pitched design overlaid with mineralised felt.
+Access to the principal roof space is by way of a hatch within the ceiling of the master bedroom.
+This revealed a timber framed roof structure which was found to be insulated.
+Limited access was also available to the eaves which again revealed a limited sight of the timber framed roof structure.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are formed in cast iron and uPVC materials.
+Rainwater fittings are formed in uPVC materials.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional construction with the front elevation being of dressed stonework whilst the gable and rear elevations were seen to be of brick construction rendered externally.
+Main walls would appear to be of traditional cavity brick/block construction rendered externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The subjects are accessed by way of pedestrian entrance doors to both front and rear.
-Window units are of uPVC construction containing double glazing.
-Natural lighting is provided at attic level by way of Velux rooflights over both front and rear roof pitches.
+The subjects are accessed by way of uPVC double glazed entrance doors leading to the front porch.
+There is a further uPVC double glazed entrance door leading from the utility room to the rear gardens.
+There are also uPVC double glazed patio doors leading from the dining area to the rear.
+Window units are predominantly of uPVC construction containing double glazing.
+There is a single unit to the front which would appear to be of timber casement construction.
+Further natural lighting is provided at attic level by way of a number of velux roof lights.